 Terry Pratchett’s legacy may be built on humor (and a freewheeling attitude toward footnotes), but he nevertheless had some insightful things to say about the fantasy genre, and they’re probably not what you’d expect.
 For someone who managed to pack a quip into nearly every sentence, Pratchett took fantasy very seriously.
+In celebration of the new adaptation of Good Omens, let's look back on the late authors' genius.

 “Apply logic in places where it wasn’t intended to exist.
 If assured that the Queen of the Fairies has a necklace made of broken promises, ask yourself what it looks like.
 If there is magic, where does it come from?
 Why isn’t everyone using it? ...
 Fantasy works best when you take it seriously.”